lambdaworks/zio-elasticsearch/docs/overview/queries/elastic_query_match_phrase_prefix.md

 title: "Match Phrase Prefix Query"
 ---

-The `MatchPhrasePrefix` returns documents that contain the words of a provided text, in the same order as provided.
+The `MatchPhrasePrefix` query returns documents that contain the words of a provided text, in the same order as provided.
 The last term of the provided text is treated as a prefix, matching any words that begin with that term.

 In order to use the `MatchPhrasePrefix` query import the following: